Home » Bee Farm Blog » Bees » Festooning Bees: A Unique Behavior

 Workers inspecting new comb in a hive image.

-However, despite these great examples of why bee festooning is beneficial – it is not required.
+Despite these great examples of why bees festooning may be beneficial for the colony – it is not required.
 We know that honey bees can build comb without hanging in chains with their sisters.

 Why do it in some areas and not others?
 Unless it involves the “size” of the construction area – we just don’t know.